Special Educational Needs

-Children who have an Education Healthcare Plan (EHCP) are supported appropriately as directed.
-Annual and interim reviews are held for these pupils to discuss provision, objectives and outcomes, which include all involved adults and the child.
+Children with an Education Healthcare Plan (EHCP) receive appropriate support as directed, with annual and interim reviews conducted to discuss provisions, goals, and outcomes.
+These reviews include all relevant adults and the child in question.

-Where necessary the school will, in consultation with parents, call on outside agencies to provide additional and more specific help and guidance for staff to meet individual children’s needs.
-Such agencies include Educational Psychologists, Specialist Teacher Advisors for disabilities and CAMHS (Child and Adolescent Mental Health Service).
+If necessary, our school consults with parents and external agencies to provide additional, specialized assistance and guidance for our staff to address each child's unique needs.
+Such agencies may include Educational Psychologists, Specialist Teacher Advisors for disabilities, and the Child and Adolescent Mental Health Service (CAMHS).

-We try to ensure that all pupils whatever their ability are able to take part in all classroom activities at the appropriate level.
+We strive to ensure that all students, regardless of their ability, can participate in all classroom activities at an appropriate level.